jcestevezc/Cloudera/README.md

 For execute the setup follow the next steps:

-1. Go to the downloads folder: cd Downloads
+1. Go to the downloads folder:

+cd Downloads

 2. Execute the setup-posgresql-anaconda.sh file:

 ./setup-posgresql-anaconda.sh

-3. Execute the setup-mongo.sh file:
+3. Next, execute the setup-mongo.sh file:
+./setup-mongo.sh